Industry Insights

 Learn More: LigoLab’s LIS Software Offers Server Flexibility

-Weighing Lab Information System Server Options
+Weighing Laboratory Information System Server Options

 LigoLab CEO Suren Avunjian participated in the discussion.
-He said it will take considerable time for larger laboratories to fully shift toward having their laboratory information system functions and data stored in the cloud because they are more comfortable with the data being close to them.
+He said it will take considerable time for larger laboratories to fully shift toward having their LIS laboratory information system functions and data stored in the cloud because they are more comfortable with the data being close to them.

 Learn More: Automation in Pathology Labs Using Advanced LIS System Software